Home

 I find it a little surprising that

-capromorelin has been approved for this purpose, firstly because an
+capromorelin was approved in this way, firstly because an

 appetite stimulant does not automatically minimise weight loss, and